-- Merchandise packaged on skids or pallets that is easily loaded and does not require extra care.
+- Merchandise packaged on skids or pallets that are easily loaded and do not require extra care

 - General merchandise

-- Garments, auto parts, textiles and technology that is properly packaged and unlikely to be time sensitive or interfere with other cargo.
+- Garments, auto parts, textiles, and technology that are properly packaged and unlikely to be time sensitive or interfere with other cargo

-- Freight with inventory costs that outweigh transportation costs creating a sense of urgency; such as with customized computers or products that are required to ship within a certain amount of time.
+- Freight with inventory costs outweighs transportation costs creating a sense of urgency.
+For example, when there are customized computers or products that are required to ship within a certain amount of time

 - Bulky or fragile merchandise.
 The cost savings offered by consolidation becomes invalid if the size or fragility of the freight requires extra handling and time to prevent damage.